jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Let's consider some things during our short rest.

+## Techvolution

+I grew up writing all my book reports, projects, ann essays with Microsoft Word.
+When I learned to program I needed to learn a code editor.
+VS Code, a free-to-use open source project run by Microsoft, is probably the best today.
+So I learned it.
+It turns out, writing with VS Code is amazing.
+Word is good to format content for printing, VS Code to far better to actually create.
+Now my cyborgology has VS Code inside it, and believe my I'm never letting it go.

+Me learning VS Code was majical.
+Me using it to write a book, was technological evolution.
+The thousands of programmers who write, update, and collaborate to make VS Code are protagonists.
+If anyone told me I had to use Word, they would be antagonists.
+If Microsft stepped in to convince writers to use Word, they'd be using dark majic.
+If they banned writers using VS Code to protect Word (a paid product), they would be Darth Word.

+But they didn't.
+Microsoft is doing very well to promote the era of mass collaboration.
+They understand the more tools there are, the more adaptations humans can use to solve frontline problems.
+Techvolution is the new philosophy that makes all the above click in Main Street's mind, so we demand the duty and freedom to evolve civilization as player gods of the Internet Age.
+What's holding us back, is our belief in the outdated Left/Right philosophy of the Industrial Age, and that's a really big roadblock to move past.

 ## Old Philosophy vs. New Philosophy

 Techvolution is a philosophy book.
-One that enables seamless human technological evolution by turning extras into players gods who have the right and duty to decide when society should upgrade our tools.
 I don't reference past philosophies though.
 Like any topic it takes some practice to read.
 However, let's take a peek and appreciate the strong beliefs of past protagonists and antagonists.

 Below are two snippets from Robert Filmer and Thomas Paine.
 The passages will help explain how an antagonist can think themselves so right, when history proves them so wrong.
 I won't comment on either passage.
 Just know when a philosophy clicks, it makes people into its followers.
 Both of these writers motivated generations of followers to fight to the death.